LucasFrra/SFML/README.md

 ### Start this project
-This project was realised by Lucas Ferreira with SFML library in C#
+This project was realised by Lucas Ferreira with SFML library in C++

 ## How ?